Blog

 If you don’t already have a data quality plan in place, you will need to prepare your data before any enrichment takes place.

-Using DataMatch Enterprise, you can clean, dedupe, and consolidate disparate data sources to make the data good enough for merging with a new data set.
+Using data enrichment tools like DataMatch Enterprise, you can clean, dedupe, and consolidate disparate data sources to make the data good enough for merging with a new data set.

 The data preparation process involves: